Low-latency Video Streaming: Types And Challenges

 Protocol Limitations

-Some traditional protocols don’t support low latency video streaming requirements, limiting options for streamers and potentially reducing the viewer’s experience.
-Content providers may need to adopt newer protocols or hybrid solutions for optimal performance.
+Some traditional protocols don’t support Low-latency video streaming requirements, limiting streamers' options and potentially reducing the viewer’s experience.
+You may need to adopt newer protocols or hybrid solutions for optimal performance.

 High Costs